cdktf/cdktf-provider-aws/docs/s3BucketLifecycleConfiguration.python.md

 - *Type:* str

+A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.85.0/docs/resources/s3_bucket_lifecycle_configuration#update S3BucketLifecycleConfiguration#update}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.86.0/docs/resources/s3_bucket_lifecycle_configuration#update S3BucketLifecycleConfiguration#update}

 ---